MorYavin/The-Fresh-Food-World-A/README.md

 - Place an order.
 - Download recipt as .txt file.

-> To login as administrator use the following credentials:
+> To login as a costumer use the following credentials:

-  Admin:
+  User:
-	moradmin123@gmail.com
+	 taly@gmail.com
-	moradmin123
+	 taly1234

 ### Server dependecies
 - npm